-There are many products and techniques available for patients who want to achieve a brighter smile, and with so many options available, it can be difficult to choose the method that is right for you.
-The best way to begin any teeth-whitening regimen is to schedule an appointment and talk to your doctor about the differences between in-office professional whitening and at-home whitening.
+There are many products available for patients who want to achieve a brighter smile.
+The best way to begin any teeth-whitening regimen is to schedule an appointment with your dentist to talk about the differences between in-office professional whitening and at-home whitening.

 In-Office Teeth Whitening

 The first professional option is commonly referred to as in-office whitening.
-This procedure is performed in a dental office.
-During an appointment, your dental professional will apply a whitening gel to the surface of your teeth.
+During your dental appointment, your dentist will apply a whitening gel to the surface of your teeth.
 The entire office visit generally takes about 90 minutes and you will be able to see results immediately.

 At-Home Teeth Whitening

 Tray bleaching is a type of professional whitening that uses custom-made trays and whitening gel only available through your dentist.
-The whitening gel is placed in custom-fitted trays that fit perfectly over your teeth.
-As the peroxide in the gel breaks down, hydroxyradicals help whiten stained teeth.
-Unlike strips, this process whitens all your natural teeth and may contain ingredients intended to provide maximum comfort.
-At-home professional tray whitening generally takes ten to 14 days, although you may notice results in as little as three to five days.
+The whitening gel is placed in a custom-made tray that fits perfectly over your teeth.
+Unlike strips, this process whitens all your natural teeth and may contain ingredients intended to provide minimal sensitivity.
+At-home professional tray whitening generally takes two weeks to reach your desired shade.

-Teeth-whitening strips are thin, flexible plastic (polyethylene) strips with a thin film of hydrogen peroxide on one side.
-Whitening strip kits come with two types of strips: strips for the upper teeth and strips for the lower teeth.
-The whitening agent is applied by placing the strips across your teeth and gently pressing the strips to ensure contact with all your teeth.
-Teeth-whitening strips are typically worn for 30 minutes a day, twice a day.
-The duration of treatment will vary.
+Teeth-whitening strips are thin plastic strips with a thin film of hydrogen peroxide on one side.
+Whitening strip kits come with strips for the upper teeth and strips for the lower teeth.
+The whitening gel is applied by placing the strips across your teeth and gently pressing the strips to ensure contact with all your teeth.
+Teeth-whitening strips are typically worn for 30 minutes a day.

 Whitening Toothpaste and Mouthwash